 Here are some great episodes to start with.

-Christie is a missionary and ordained pastor—a dedicated servant of faith whose life and ministry are centered on sharing God’s Word and bringing comfort to those in need.
+Christie is a missionary, ordained pastor, and chaplain—a dedicated servant of faith whose life and ministry are centered on sharing God’s Word and bringing comfort to those in need.
 With a heart shaped by years of military service and missionary outreach in the Caribbean, Africa, and Europe, Christie has long been drawn to serve people from all walks of life.

 During her time serving in Thessaloniki, Greece, Christie led a street ministry focused on reaching the city’s homeless community.
 Equipped with compassion, prayer, and audio bibles in the Greek language, she shared the hope of the Gospel with those living on the margins—offering not just Scripture, but presence, listening, and love.